pffy/m/index.md

 Welcome to the Pffy Authors project site.

-We build software and services for scientists, creatives and educators.
+We build software and services for scientists, creatives, and educators.
 We mostly focus on DevOps and productivity for data sharing workflows.
 Additionally, our work includes computer-assistend language learning (CALL) and data processing.

 ***All software and services written by the Pffy Authors are 100% free.***